1. Show Up on Time

 5. Think a little about dress code.

-For men.
 Choose a white, light blue shirt, dark-colored suit and tie and dark-colored shoes.

 For women.
 Dressing professionally means wearing a smart knee-length skirt suit in a dark color, along with sheer, non-patterned hosiery, closed toe shoes and subtle makeup.